Skulrag/skulrag_races/README.md

 **skulrag_races** is a *FiveM* script designed for roleplay servers, **based on the QBox framework**.
 It allows players to create their own circuits and organize any type of race (*only your imagination is the limit*).

+The "switch" function for the "Legal / Illegal" race type is currently unused.
+In a future version of the script, illegal races will be hidden from players who have a job defined in a configuration list (for example: police, FBI, etc.).

 ---